csusanu/linkopener/README.md

 linkopener
 ==========

-An Android application for opening some types of files.
+An Android application for opening some types (TBD) of files.

-TBD.